The Ranbir Kapoor Interview! 'One Must Have A Life Beyond Films', Says The Young Star

 Q. What kind of films were a part of your childhood?

 A. I think mostly my parents' films.
 Me and my sister while eating meals at home used to watch films like Amar Akbar Anthony, Khel Khel Mein, Rafoochakkar and all of that.
 We grew up watching Amitabh Bachchan, our parents, Vinod Khanna, Dharmendra.
 The Khans have been a huge influence even on my work because those were the actors I admire.
-Then of course, the phase of Abhishek Bachchan and Hrithik Roshan.
+Then, of course, the phase of Abhishek Bachchan and Hrithik Roshan.
 I have seen every generation because I loved films and wanted to be an actor.
 So, I have really studied them all in front of the camera and beyond that.

 Q. Is there any film of your dad whose remake you would love to be a part of?